aaronights/aarond.me/src/pages/blog/house.md

 I even tried making meals!
 I’m not the best chef, but I got good at cooking a few dishes.
 My eggs Benedict might not have been as good as the local cafe, but it was… enjoyable, apparently!
 I tried to make cookies and cupcakes that were inspired by her favourite things - like a Milky Bar cookie cupcake, or loaded caramel sandwich cookies.

 I loved getting her flowers.
 I tried to keep them varied, always striving to get colours and styles that matched the mood and weather of the day.
 I got really good at knowing where the best stores were on the long drive over to her place.
-She was always so appreciative, it made me feel amazing.
+She was always so appreciative, it made me feel amazing!

 I'd leave in the morning to head to work, and less than a minute down the road I'd get a message saying how much she missed me already.